laurelhumphrey/GSoC-Octron-2025/README.md

 **Motivation: why this project?**

 I am interested in this project to create an alternative to existing key point tracking algorithms and provide a resource for various researchers to further study animal behavior tracking.
-I was drawn to Horst's research goals of tracking octopus sleep patterns through video data and how this napari plugin could improve the efficiency and effectiveness of his resarch as well as the research of others in the open source community.
-This opportunity relates to my own goals of exploratoring research on marine animal behaviors as well as developing my bioinformatics skillset through open source code development and refinement.
+I was drawn to Horst's research goals of tracking octopus sleep patterns through video data and how this napari plugin could improve the efficiency and effectiveness of his research as well as the research of others in the open source community.
+This opportunity relates to my own goals of exploratory research on marine animal behaviors as well as developing my bioinformatics skillset through open source code development and refinement.

 **Match: why you?**

 My experience with testing OCTRON so far on various datasets, previous computational biology background, and passion for the project make me a good fit for this opportunity.
 Through this project and others I have gained skills in troubleshooting errors, building code, improving user experience and accessibility which I hope to build upon by bringing this new tool to the GSoC community.